-C. d. and For the For the three months ended March 31,
+For the three months ended

-(in thousands) 20 2009
+(in thousands) March 31,

-stated)
+2010 2009

+(As restated)

 Net loss \$ (6,058) \$ (9,000)

 Change in unrealized gains/(losses) on marketable securities (1)

 Comprehensive loss \$ (6,058) \$ (9,001)

 Recent accounting pronouncements

 In March 2010, ASU 2010-17, Revenue Recognition-Milestone Method (Topic 605): Milestone Method of Revenue Recognition-a consensus of the FASB Emerging Issues Task Force ("ASU 2010-17") was issued and will amend the accounting for revenue arrangements under which a vendor satisfies its performance obligations to a customer over a period of time, when the deliverable or unit of accounting is not within the scope of other authoritative literature, and when the arrangement consideration is contingent upon the achievement of a milestone.
 The amendment defines a milestone and clarifies whether an entity may recognize consideration earned from the achievement of a milestone in the period in which the milestone is achieved.
 This amendment is effective for fiscal years beginning on or after June 15, 2010, with early adoption permitted.
 The amendment may be applied retrospectively to all arrangements or prospectively for milestones achieved after the effective date.
 We do not believe the adoption of this ASU will have a material impact on our financial statements.